 This is the acting video of lesson 1: welcome the business guests.
 Review the business dialogue with it and practice listening comprehension with it, and observe my mouth shape to see how I pronounce the sounds, to ensure the accuracy of your own pronunciation.

 The guide for the practicing methods of this lesson and the following lessons please refer to the descriptions of corresponding lectures in lesson 1, as they are the same.

 I am an award-winning professor of Chinese, director of "Hong Zeng's Chinese Language and Culture".
 I have taught Mandarin Chinese at all levels in prestigious American colleges altogether for 16 years.
 I have taught nine years as a tenure-track professor of Chinese at Carleton College, ranked No. 1 in undergraduate teaching in all liberal arts colleges in America, and have directed the Chinese program for two years at Hamline University (the first university in Minnesota).
 In both my second year coming to Carleton and Hamline, I more than doubled their Beginning Chinese Class enrollment.
-I have also taught at Swarthmore College, College of William and Mary and University of North Carolina, Chapel Hill.
+I have also taught at University of North Carolina, Chapel Hill.
 I have two PhDs, one in Chinese and comparative literature from UNC, Chapel Hill, the other in second language education, literary translation and English literature from Beijing Foreign Studies University.
 I have published five books in America (including two from Macmillan) on Chinese and comparative literature, film study, language study and language philosophy that are well-endorsed by world-renowned experts and book review journals in my field.
 I have earned 30000 dollars large grant from Asian Network in Chinese study.